 And what did they find?

-• Fewer babies in the dextrose gel group failed treatment.
+- Fewer babies in the dextrose gel group failed treatment.

-• Babies in the dextrose gel group were less likely to need extra doses of dextrose.
+- Babies in the dextrose gel group were less likely to need extra doses of dextrose.

-• Admission rate to NICU were similar in both groups, but the reason for admission in the dextrose gel group was less like to be for hypoglycaemia.
+- Admission rate to the NICU was similar in both groups, but in the dextrose gel group, the reason for admission was less likely to be hypoglycaemia.

-• Giving dextrose gel had no adverse effects on breastfeeding, and in fact babies in this group were more likely to still be breastfeeding at 2 weeks.
+- Giving dextrose gel had no adverse effects on breastfeeding, and in fact, babies in this group were more likely to still be breastfeeding at 2 weeks.

 Bottom line